Robotic Sorting Systems: Robot Management and Layout Design Optimization

-where $D$ is the length of each grid.
-At phase(a) of a cycle, new VPs are released at the entrance of each aisle; at phase(c), VPs leave sorting zone through the exit of each aisle.
-Thus, if we do not count the VPs at the exit of each aisle, then the number of VPs in the network remains the same throughout the entire sorting process.
-Intersections are occupied by VPs at phases(a) and (c); each outlet could be served by four VPs in four different directions at phases(b) or (d).
+where $D$ is the length of each grid-cell.
+At phase(a) of a cycle, new VPs are released at the entrance node of each aisle; at phase(c), VPs leave the sorting zone through the exit node of each aisle.
+Thus, if we do not count the VPs at the exit nodes, then the number of VPs in the network remains the same throughout the entire sorting process.
+Each intersection is occupied by two different VPs at phases (a) and (c) within a cycle, respectively.
+Each outlet could be served by four VPs in four different directions at phases(b) or (d).
 The fixed number of VPs and the regularity in their phases allow us to manage and analyze this system from a global perspective.
 The speed of each VP could be derived by:

-In addition, auxiliary road for vehicle turning in the original RC is removed, since the robot is capable to spin at the intersection grid for turning.
-The process of turning and transfer between VPs are demonstrated in Figure~\ref{fig:Turning}, which takes six consecutive phases.
-As shown in the figure, the robot to turn first decelerates to zero, stops following its original VP, rotates 90 degrees at the intersection, joins a new VP, and accelerate to the speed of VP.
-Turning action entails four phases for both the original and subsequent VPs, totaling eight phases that are unavailable to other robots.
-However, the actual motion spans merely six consecutive phases, thus leading to a reduction in traffic capacity.
+RSS does not require auxiliary turning lanes, since robots are able to rotate within the intersection grid-cell.
+The process of robot turning and transfer between VPs is demonstrated in Figure~\ref{fig:Turning}.
+As shown in the figure, the turning robot first decelerates to zero, stops following its original VP, rotates 90 degrees at the intersection, joins a new VP, and then follows its movement.
+The turning action occupies one cycle in both the original and the subsequent VPs, leading to a reduction in traffic capacity.

-During this process, the parameters of RC-S needs to satisfy the following conditions:
+During this process, the parameters of RC-S must satisfy the following conditions:

-Constraint (\ref{eq:speed_of_VP_3}) implies that the robot can catch up with the VP in a turn, where $d(\tau_e,v_{VP},v_{max},c_{max})$ denotes the maximum travel distance a robot can cover in acceleration/deceleration process.
-The expression is derived in detail in Appendix B; Constraint (\ref{eq:speed_of_VP_4}) imposes limits on the rotation speed.
-In summary, incorporating expressions (\ref{eq:tau_c_1})-(\ref{eq:speed_of_VP_4}) and the kinematic parameters of the robots, we could determine the parameters for RC-S.
+Constraint (\ref{eq:speed_of_VP_3}) imposes a restriction on $\tau_e$ based on the robot's maximum acceleration/deceleration rate $c_{max}$.
+The function $d(\tau_e, v_{VP}, v_{max}, c_{max})$ represents the maximum distance that a robot can cover during acceleration and deceleration, and its derivation is provided in Appendix B. Constraint (\ref{eq:speed_of_VP_4}) sets a minimum requirement on $\tau_e$ to ensure that the robot can complete a 90-degree turn within one phase, given its rotation speed $\omega_r$.
+As a result, using Expressions (\ref{eq:tau_c_1})\textendash(\ref{eq:speed_of_VP_4}) together with the kinematic parameters of the robots, we could determine the parameters for RC-S.